MrR0807/Notes/AWS/SAA-C03-Cantrill.md

     * Simple - "CPU above 50% +1", "CPU below 50 -1".
 Not only CPU, but memory, IO etc, lenght of SQS queue.
     * Stepped Scaling - Bigger +/- based on difference.
 It allows you act depending on how out of normal the metric value is.
 Maybe at one instance if the CPU usage is above 50%, but if there is a sudden spike of load, say above 80% then add three.
 Stepped Scaling allows to react quickly the more extreme the changing conditions.
     * Target Tracking - Desired Aggregate CPU = 40%.
 It allows you to define an ideal percentage of something.
 Has something like request count per target.
+* Cooldown periods.
+Value in seconds and controls how long to wait at the end of a scaling action before doing another.

+**ASG + Load Balancers**

+Application Load Balancer checks can be much richer.